chesslogical/Zig-Encryption/README.md

 Zig is a modern low-level programming language that's well-suited for building efficient, safe, and portable encryption tools — especially when simplicity and performance matter.
 If you are too foolish to use Rust, zig is almost a good option :)

+I wish zig had more dev besides a couple ppl who are happy to get the yearly salary from the "nonprofit" and keep dev slow.
+Zig is neat - one take a couple lines of code and can do some powerful things.
+Rust is superior in the long termn tho, zig is still in the stone ages and rust has millions of dollars and masive dev pumped into it so far.

 ---

 ## 🚀 Benefits of Using Zig for Encryption